Having a office job can wreak havoc in your body, so try to be a little healthier with these tasty snacks for work.

 Yes.
 The first few days of cooking healthy are the worst.
 I’m not going to lie.
 Still, this is the price we have to pay for a better and longer life.
 To eat healthy requires discipline.
 I know it may seem hard at first, but just give it some time; you’ll get used to it.

 There might be times when you feel tempted to get that bag of chips or those chocolate bars for a quick snack at the office.
 And then, little by little, that Monday granola bar will be there for Tuesday, and then Wednesday, and so on until healthy eating is no longer part of your daily routine.
-So, to prevent this from happening, here are 10 easy and healthy snacks for works to make, so you don’t fall into temptation during office hours.
+So, to prevent this from happening, here are 10 easy and healthy snacks for work to make, so you don’t fall into temptation during office hours.
 Grab some cash and your reusable bags because we are going shopping.

 Dehydrated green peas or roasted seeds with salt.
 There is a big chance you might find them at local markets or organic stores.
 Just consider your daily sodium intake before purchasing or cooking these.

 Fruit in its easiest presentation.
 Just like that.
 Take an apple, a banana, tangerine, red fruits (whatever you want) on your backpack and that’s it.
-To eat fresh fruit will give you many nutrients, vitamins, and some good old fiber.
+Eat fresh fruit will give you many nutrients, vitamins, and some good old fiber.
 Also, its practicality (you don’t need to cook), eco-friendliness, and affordability make fruit a great everyday snack.

 Apple sandwiches with peanut butter or hummus.
 This recipe is super easy and, no, we are not going to use bread.
-All you need is to cut the apple in slices (thick ones), take out the core and the seeds, spread some peanut butter or hummus on them and stick them together like a bagel.
+All you need is to cut the apple in slices (thick ones), take out the core and the seeds, spread some peanut butter or hummus on them, and stick them together like a bagel.

 Avocado toast with strawberries.
 Is there anything more delicious than avocado and strawberries… together?!
-You will need one slice of wholemeal toast, then spread half of an avocado, pour just a little olive oil on it (it will prevent it from oxidizing) and add some sea salt, black pepper, and the strawberry slices on top.
+You will need one slice of wholemeal toast, then spread half of an avocado, pour just a little olive oil on it (it will prevent it from oxidizing), and add some sea salt, black pepper, and the strawberry slices on top.
 You can add some balsamic vinegar at the end.
-Be careful, though, this stuff's addictive.
+Be careful, though, this stuff’s addictive.

 Seaweed veggie rolls with greek yogurt dressing.
 Cut some long, thick slices of cucumber, red peppers, and carrots.
-Place them on the sea weed and wrap them up.
+Place them on the seaweed and wrap them up.
 For the dressing, you’ll need one cup of greek yogurt, some lemon juice, one chopped garlic globe, fresh mint, and lemon zest.
 It’s a tasty, low-calorie snack perfect for a sunny day.

 Hummus and baked tortilla chips.
-You can find individual packages already, and all you need to do is take a small container with hummus so you can dip them right before lunch time.
+You can find individual packages already, and all you need to do is take a small container with hummus so you can dip them right before lunchtime.